South of Scotland Football League

 The South of Scotland Football League (SoSFL) is a senior football league based in south-west Scotland.
 The league sits at level 6 on the Scottish football league system, acting as a feeder to the Lowland Football League.

-Founded in 1946, it is currently composed of 12 member clubs in a single division.
-Geographically, the league primarily covers Dumfries and Galloway with one club located in South Lanarkshire.
+Founded in 1946, it is currently composed of 11 member clubs in a single division.
+Geographically, the league currently covers Dumfries and Galloway although clubs have previously also been located in East Ayrshire and South Lanarkshire.

 Since 2014–15 it has featured in the senior pyramid system.
 The winners take part in an end of season promotion play-off with the East of Scotland Football League and West of Scotland Football League champions, subject to clubs meeting the required licensing criteria.

 History

 Original league

 A league of the same name briefly existed during the early days of competitive football.
 The original South of Scotland Football League was created in 1892–93 and featured seven clubs: